newtreenoh/curriculum/git/foundations_git/git_basics.md

 Finally, let's upload your work to the GitHub repository you created at the start of this tutorial.

 1. <span id="git-push"></span>Type `git push`.
 To be more specific, type `git push origin main`.
-Since you are not dealing with another branch (other than *main*) or a different remote (as mentioned above), you can leave it as `git push` to save a few keystrokes. **NOTE: If at this point you receive a message that says "Support for password authentication was removed on August 13, 2021.
+Since you are not dealing with another branch (other than *main*) or a different remote (as mentioned above), you can leave it as `git push` to save a few keystrokes.

+**NOTE 1: If at this point you receive a message that says "Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.", you have followed the steps incorrectly and cloned with HTTPS, not SSH.
 Please follow the steps for [switching remote URLs from HTTPS to SSH](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh) to change your remote to SSH, then attempt to push to Github.**

+**NOTE 2: If you get a message saying "push declined" while trying to push the changes, please follow the steps outlined [here to update your email address](https://stackoverflow.com/questions/43378060/meaning-of-the-github-message-push-declined-due-to-email-privacy-restrictions)**.

 1. Type `git status` one final time.
 It should output "*Your branch is up to date with 'origin/main'. nothing to commit, working tree clean*".